CannedFish/vm-monitor-agent/README.md

 2. Run "python setup.py install" at root path of this package.

 ### Configuration on Windows
-3. Configure environment virable of "win32" and "pywin32_system32" which are located in "%PYTHON%/Lib/site-packages".
-4. Move etc directory to the root path of python installed like "C:\etc".
+3. Move etc directory to the root path of python installed like "C:\etc".
-5. Make some configuration on etc/vma.conf.
+4. Make some configuration on etc/vma.conf.
-6. Execute "proc_info_service.exe --startup auto install" with admin.
+5. Execute "proc_info_service.exe --startup auto install" with admin.
-7. Execute "proc_info_service.exe start" with admin.
+6. Execute "proc_info_service.exe start" with admin.
-8. Check log file which is configured at vma.conf.
+7. Check log file which is configured at vma.conf.

 ### Configuration on Linux
 3. Move etc directory to the root path.